How to make extra money selling on eBay

 Almost everyone wants two things – to get rid of their clutter and to make more money.
 Here are some quick tips to sell your unwanted items online, and scale up your selling into a business.

-The great thing is anyone can use eBay, and with a little bit of knowledge, make some extra money on the side with a minimal starting budget – around £30 is all you need to get started.
+The great thing is anyone can use eBay, and with a little bit of knowledge, and with a help of eBay listing templates you can make some extra money on the side with a minimal starting budget – around £30 is all you need to get started.

 To get started selling on eBay you need: